OG-VLA: Orthographic Image Generation for 3D-Aware Vision-Language Action Model: Real world details

 \section{Real world details}

-We calibrate the camera using MoveIt hand-eye calibration using an ArUco board~\footnote{https://github.com/moveit/moveit_calibration}.
+We calibrate the camera using MoveIt hand-eye calibration using an ArUco board~\footnote{\url{https://github.com/moveit/moveit_calibration}}.
 We record the trajectory at 30 Hz frame rate.
 For training \ours, we only use the first 1/5-th of the trajectory before each annotated keyframe action in the trajectory, for augmenting states prior to each keyframe.

 Figure~\ref{fig:real-world-setup} shows the different training and test scenes.
 We provide evaluation videos of successful and failed trajectories for these test scenes on our website.